William Henry Allen

-Master Commandant William Henry Allen (October 21, 1784 – August 18, 1813) was an American naval officer during the War of 1812.
+Master Commandant William Henry Allen (October 21, 1784 – August 18, 1813) was a United States Navy officer who served in the War of 1812.

 Early life

-Allen was born in Providence, Rhode Island and was appointed a midshipman in the United States Navy on April 28, 1800.
+Allen was born in Providence, Rhode Island, and was appointed a midshipman in the United States Navy on April 28, 1800.
 Shortly after his appointment Allen was ordered on board the frigate George Washington, commanded by captain Bainbridge.
 On board of USS George Washington, he sailed to Algiers.
 Upon returning to the United States in April 1801, he was ordered on board of USS Philadelphia, commanded by captain Samuel Barron.
 With USS Philadelphia, he sailed the Mediterranean Sea until June 1802.
 Allen sailed back to the Mediterranean again from October 1802 until December 1803 on board of USS John Adams.

 In 1804 he was appointed sailing-master of USS Congress.
 Under the command of captain Rodgers, he sailed for the Mediterranean.
 In October 1805, together with captain Rogers Allen was removed to USS Constitution, and promoted to a lieutenancy.
 In 1806, Allen returned on board of USS Constitution to the United States.
 On February 17, 1807, after a short break in Providence, he was attached to USS Chesapeake, where he served in the rank third lieutenant under the command of captain Baron.

-On June 21, 1807, he participated in the Chesapeake-Leopard Affair in which USS Chesapeake was boarded by the British and four sailors were taken captive on suspicion of being deserters from the Royal Navy.
+On June 21, 1807, he participated in the Chesapeake-Leopard Affair in which USS Chesapeake was boarded by the crew of HMS Leopard and four of her crew, all deserters from the Royal Navy, were seized and arrested.
 Allen was credited with firing the only gun discharged in her own defense by the American ship.
-The incident was a key development in building American resentment toward the British which eventually resulted in the War of 1812.
+The incident was a key development in the deterioration of Anglo-American relations which eventually resulted in the War of 1812.

 In 1809, Allen was transferred to USS United States, under the command of Captain Stephen Decatur.

 War of 1812

 By 1812, Allen as a first lieutenant of the frigate United States took part in the engagement with HMS Macedonian.
 At the conclusion of that capture, he was named to command the prize crew which took Macedonian into New York.
-After that lieutenant Allen took some time off from the naval service in Providence, but was called on active duty once again.
+After that Lieutenant Allen took some time off from the naval service in Providence, but was called on active duty once again.
+On July 24, 1813, by order of Commodore Decatur he was assigned to command the brig Argus as a master commandant.
+William Henry Allen would conduct commerce raiding hunting British shipping.

-On July 24, 1813, by order of commodore Decatur he was assigned to command the brig Argus as a master commandant.
-On August 14, he led his ship in the engagement with HMS Pelican during which he received mortal wounds.
-A cannon round shattered his left knee, but he remained at his station until he fainted from blood loss.
-After Argus surrender, Allen's leg was amputated on board of Argus, while he was taken to the hospital at Plymouth's Millbay Prison where he died at 11 o'clock at night on August 18, 1813.
+Capturing the Matilda

-Master Commandant Allen was buried with full military honors in the churchyard of St Andrew's, Plymouth, England.
+William Henry Allen was ordered to raid and destroy enemy shipping thus not to take prizes unless he deplete his numbers.
+He broke out of New York Harbor on June 18, 1813, eluding the Royal Navy blockade.
+Allen arrived at Lorient in Brittany, on July 11, 1813, to raid British shipping.
+They captured the British schooner Matilda on July 24.
+Allen put a prize crew on her and sent her to France.
+Matilda was recaptured by a British frigate and all 11 American prize crew members were locked in prison.